List of Beast Wars characters: Tankor

-Tankor (Paul Dobson) is the brutish Vehicon general of the tank drones.
+Tankor (voiced by Paul Dobson as the original voice, Richard Newman in Rhinox' voice) is the brutish Vehicon who turns into a tank and is the general of the Tank Drones that are modeled after him.
 He was the brainwashed spark of Rhinox.
-After breaking free from Megatron's control, the corrupted Rhinox embraced his new name and vehicle form, and planned on usurping Megatron as the ruler of Cybertron.
+After breaking free from Megatron's control, the corrupted Rhinox embraced his new name and vehicle form and planned on usurping Megatron as the ruler of Cybertron.